adecang/adecang.github.io/toiec/11/lrch_11.md

 <details>
 <summary>
-I hear a kingo for Joyce.
+I hear you’re a king of golf for Joyce.
 What's your handicap these days?
 </summary>
 <i>
 	<br/>your handicap: niveau au golf